Fornication/Arkays-Commandment/README.md

 - Skyrim Souls makes your inventory menu not pause.
 Be sure to have necessary hotkeys set up.
 - Using horses to exploit your way up mountains will probably result in you dying.
 - Jumping down mountains instead of using the proper roads may result in you dying.
-- **FOLLOWERS CANNOT BE RECRUITED!** Only quest-related NPCs will follow you for the duration of the quest.
-Mercenaries, friends, etc cannot follow you - this is intentional, and it is one of Arkay's Commandments.

 ### Gameplay Tips